shmanzar/data-structures/weekly-assignment-02/README.md

 ```

 This is was because of the issue we uncovered in our initial recon of the file.
-So when we are attaching multiple meetings to a street address, we need another element to be able to discern each individual meeting.
+Since multiple meetings are attached to a street address, we need another element to be able to discern each individual meeting.

 This meant we needed to reconsider the data structure for the storing the content.